Continuity of the measure of the spectrum for quasiperiodic Schrodinger operators with rough potentials: H older Continuity in Frequency

 \subsection{Diophantine case}

-As mentioned in \cite{AMS1990} for Diophantine rotations $1/2$-H\"older continuity of the spectrum (the best that can be obtained from Theorem~\ref{arc}) is not sufficient, so that is what we aim to improve.
+As discussed in detail in \cite{AMS1990} (the last section), for Diophantine rotations $1/2$-H\"older continuity of the spectrum (the best that can be obtained from Theorem~\ref{arc}) is not sufficient, so that is what we aim to improve.

 \begin{theorem} Suppose $\ham_{\omega,\theta}$ is an operator of the form (\ref{schrodinger1}) where $f\in\mathcal{C}^\gamma$, $1 \geq \gamma > 0,$ $\omega\in [0,1]$ is $\kappa$-Diophantine, $\kappa>0.$ Fix $0<\beta <\gamma.$ Given $\zeta>0$ there is a $B_\zeta$, $0 < |B_\zeta| < \zeta$ so that for $E\in S(\omega)\cap L_+(\omega)\backslash B_\zeta$ and any $\omega'$ near $\omega$, there exists $E'\in S(\omega')$ such that